 Fangame history begins in 2007 when Kayin made the original I Wanna Be The Guy, a game full of humor and challenge.
 At first, fangames of IWBTG closely imitated its formula of humorous traps and pop references.
 But over the years, their design gradually evolved into something else entirely.
 Today, fangames are an ecosystem of their own, with their own tropes and genres, and with authors and players from around the globe.

 Fangames gradually became popular on Twitch simply because they're entertaining to watch.
-Speedrunning in particular is popular, with games like Boshy (featured in many a GDQ!), Kamilia 2, NANG (featured in AGDQ 2017!), and many more.
+Speedrunning in particular is popular, with games like Boshy (featured in many a GDQ!), Kamilia 2 (featured in AGDQ 2019!), NANG (featured in AGDQ 2017!), and many more.
 As a community we also host an annual weekend-long Speedrun Marathon on Twitch.